imkasen/My-Vim-Config/README.md

 # My NeoVim/Vim Configuration

-A simple vim-related configuration for basic file editing.
+A simple vim-related configuration for basic file editing. ~~（人生苦短，还是用 VS Code 吧）~~

+* Vim: set some basic configuration and key bindings
+* NeoVim: add plugins and their settings in addition to the above configuration

 ## Usage